NIGMS/DNA-Methylation-Sequencing-Analysis-with-WGBS/README.md

 Before creating a notebook, you need to edit the permissions to utilize the **Nextflow service account**.
-- Using the 'IAM & Admin' tab on the left, click 'Service Accounts' (if you aren't there already), locate your Nextflow service account, and copy the entire email name
+- Using the 'IAM & Admin' tab on the left, click **Service Accounts** (if you aren't there already), locate your Nextflow service account, and copy the entire email name
-- Edit the Permissions section by **unclicking** 'Use Compute Engine default service account' and enter your service account email.
+- Edit the Permissions section by _unclicking_ **Use Compute Engine default service account** and enter your service account email.
-- then click 'Create'
+- then click **Create**

 ![create a new notebook](images/4_create_notebook.png)